 “Having Denny as my mentor has completely changed my life.”

 Alex found himself a deep hole and had little hope for a better life.
 He and his friends were into drugs and skipped school often.
 When asked if he wanted a mentor he thought, “finally”.
 As the result of having dedicated and caring mentors, Alex has now graduated and is going to college with hope for a brighter future.

 “After only 6 weeks with my mentor I am now on track to graduate with my class.”

-Cheyenne never knew her dad.
-Her relationship with her mom was in a downward spiral and led to emotional and physical abuse.
+Cheyenne never knew her dad and her relationship with her mom was in a downward spiral.
 Hanging out with the wrong kinds of people, skipping curfew, and getting picked up by the police all were leading her down the wrong path.
-Her plan was to drop out this fall because she was not going to be able to graduate on time.
-Her mentoring relationship brought hope and positive transformation.
-Cheyenne is now on track to graduate with her class and is applying to college.
+She was planning on dropping out but with her mentor's care and interest she got back on track to graduate with her class.